 Image Credit: My Bespoke Room

-There are few rooms in your home where the layout is so important as your bathroom...perhaps the kitchen is the exception!
+There are few rooms in your home where the layout is so important as your bathroom... perhaps the kitchen is the only exception!
 Once it's plumbed in - it's in!
 This is why it's so important to think carefully upfront to avoid expensive mistakes.

-For bathrooms, you typically don't have a lot of space to work with, which requires some clever and creative thinking to make the most of every inch (more about that in the next section).
+For bathrooms, you typically don't have a lot of space to work with, which requires some clever and creative thinking to make the most of every inch.

 Start by thinking about what the bathroom layout needs to include.
 Obviously, you need the basics like a toilet and sink, but you also need to decide whether you're having a bath, shower...or both.